 (1) The underwriters will receive compensation in addition to the underwriting discount.
-See "Underwriting (Conflicts of Interest)" on page 135 of this prospectus for a description of the compensation payable to underwriters.
+See "Underwriting (Conflicts of Interest)" on page 147 of this prospectus for a description of the compensation payable to underwriters.

-To the extent that the underwriters sell more than shares of common stock, the underwriters have the option to purchase up to an additional shares from Benefitfocus and up to an additional shares from the selling stockholders at the initial public offering price less the underwriting discount.
+To the extent that the underwriters sell more than 4,500,000 shares of common stock, the underwriters have the option to purchase up to an additional 675,000 shares from the selling stockholders at the initial public offering price less the underwriting discount.